FAQ on R/3 SD Rebate Processing.

 1) Which important user exits exist for rebate?

-The most important user exit for the volume-based rebate is user exit RV60AFZZ.
+Answer: The most important user exit for the volume-based rebate is user exit RV60AFZZ.
 This user exit is used within billing too; however, there is more information available, than during the use of the user exit within rebate processing.
 Thus, this user exist is run when drill-down is displayed or during the settlement of a created rebate agreement (old rebate procedure).
-For more information refer to the following notes:

 External PERFORM calls should be avoided in this user exit.